ai-cfia/ailab-db/DB.md

 # Some notes on interacting with postgresql database

-## postgresql extensions
+## Postgresql extensions

 ```
 pip install pgxnclient
 pgxn install vector
 ```

-## workaround for psycopg2 not finding the socket file
+## Workaround for psycopg not finding the socket file

 either build from source: